nerdfiles/proposal-planning/readme.md

 # Proposal Planning

 Let's be frank: web design was a mistake.
 You're not paying me just to hit the market when 90% of the web is inaccessible.
+And accessibility *is* security and privacy; elsewhere: almost none of it is build "on" "transformative APIs"; that means no sandwiches for you!
+You're aware of who Bezos is, and how his API Mandate has constrained your business valid logic's capabilities, hindered interrelations among and between others in the web and its search engine results pages and your peers, obscured and obfuscated the attributes, semantics and meaning-making potential of your business -- to the point of seeming to house it in a digital time capsule whereof you set it and "forget it".
+Why should "designers" be giving humans *static web junk* like debris in space, lacking any possibility of semiotic autopoiesis?
+Ah, we're all just slingin' "clever" poetic licenses in this wild, wild web, is it?
+How would you honestly know, if not but for true belief and the right to ask about "the terror of value"?

 You're paying me because you want to show good faith *and* good will here on earth.
 We're not going to dance about secularization or its opposite.

 You're not going to lecture me about your religions as a means to smuggle in Business Requirements you didn't think of until last minute.
 You're not going to tell me anything I say is "simply unfair."
 You're not going to pay me (just) to solve "your" "problem",